andrewsimpson4/ParsaModel.jl/README.md

 iris = CSV.read("./examples/datasets/Iris.csv", DataFrame)
 iris_matrix = Matrix(iris[:, 2:5])
-iris_m = eachrow(iris_matrix);
+iris_m = Observation.(eachrow(iris_matrix));
 n=size(iris_m)[1];
 p=length(iris_m[1]);
 class_string = vec(iris[:,6]);
 mapping = Dict(val => i for (i, val) in enumerate(unique(class_string)));
 class = [mapping[val] for val in class_string];
 ```
 Here we have a vector of vectors `iris_m` where each element is one of the observations from the dataset.
 Next is `class` which is a vector containing the species of the respective elements in `iris_m`.
 We also define `n`, the number of observations, as well as `p` which is the dimension of each observation.
+Note that each observation is of the type `Observation`.

 ### Gaussian Mixture Model